 Reliable products continue to work after prolonged use in extreme applications.
-Reliable designs use simple mechanisms with long-lasting materials.
-Designs with particularly complex or vulnerable mechanisms employ protective measures such as plastic encapsulation for integrated circuits and split pins for industrial bolts.
+Reliable designs generally use simple mechanisms with long-lasting materials.
+Vulnerable parts are shielded, such as with plastic encapsulation for integrated circuits.
+External parts are fixed in place, such as with split pins for industrial bolts.

 Durable products resist breaking under extreme environmental conditions.
 Durable designs avoid or strengthen all weak points, such as upgrading plastic parts to metal ones.
 Some notable durability considerations include galvanic corrosion between dissimilar metals, seals exposed to harsh conditions, and vibrational effects on machine joints.

 Convenient products are easy to use, hard to lose, and readily accessible in times of need.
-Aesthetically intuitive designs help first-time and returning users operate the product safely and reliably.
+Aesthetically intuitive designs help first-time and returning users operate the product properly.
 One-piece and unified designs prevent the separation and loss of functional parts, such as with cars connected by straps to their gas caps.
 Low maintenance designs help the user keep the product in likely working condition.

 Affordable products are inexpensive enough for the average customer in the market.
 Price barriers determine whether a target demographic can justify buying a product of even outstanding quality.
 A notable price barrier separates the market for individuals from the market for businesses.
 Fundamental innovations and design tradeoffs improve cost factors most effectively; consider the economical production of membrane keyboards, which are less performant yet markedly cheaper than their mechanical counterparts.